Table of Contents

 - A parent, managing conservator or guardian of the person may request admission even if the prospective patient does not consent.
 Youth in foster care can be voluntarily admitted but must have a mental illness or demonstrate symptoms of a serious emotional disorder and present a risk of serious harm to self or others if not immediately restrained or hospitalized.

 What are my rights generally as a voluntary patient?

-When you seek voluntary admission to an inpatient mental health facility, you may not be able to leave the facility, even in you change your mind.
+When you seek voluntary admission to an inpatient mental health facility, you may not be able to leave the facility, even if you change your mind.
 In certain situations, the facility may file an application for court-ordered mental health services, even if you initially came to them voluntarily.

-As a voluntary patient, you have the following rights:
+As a voluntary patient, you have the rights listed below.